-You can create roles and assign capabilities to control user access to selected cluster objects.
-You can identify users who have the required capabilities to access selected objects within a cluster.
-Only these users are provided access to manage the cluster objects.
+You can create roles and assign capabilities to control user access to Active IQ Unified Manager.
+You can identify users who have the required capabilities to access selected objects within Unified Manager.
+Only those users who have these roles and capabilities can manage the objects in Unified Manager.